Psuedomonas/Pytimer/README.md

 movies have not been tested ...

-I have not made a binary, and seeing as its a simple console script I don't think it needs one
+I have not made a binary for this file.
+Seeing as its a simple console script I don't think it needs one.